Best Time to Visit Bangkok

 Best Month to Visit Bangkok

-Most of Bangkok's main attractions-such as the Grand Palace, the Temple of the Emerald Buddha, and the Jim Thompson House and Museum-remain open year-round, so you won't miss out no matter when you visit.
+Most of Bangkok's main attractions – such as the Grand Palace, the Temple of the Emerald Buddha, and the Jim Thompson House and Museum – remain open year-round, so you won't miss out no matter when you visit.
+But depending on the season and the weather, some months are more convenient and comfortable than others.
 Still, Thailand is home to many beautiful festivals and special events throughout the year, so you might want to consider these when planning a visit.

 February: With no major holidays in February (except the Chinese New Year sometimes) the best way to spend this month is to explore the outdoors before the temperatures start increasing.
+The average high is still around 32 degrees Celsius.
 January and February are "kite season" in Bangkok, with many locals heading to Lumphini Park to take advantage of the stronger winds-where you can either watch the many kites taking to the skies or buy your own and try your luck.
 The 57-hectare Lumphini park is a great place to sit down for a picnic, rent a canoe, or look out for the giant three-meter-long Komodo dragons that inhabit the park.

 March: March is a dry month, ideal for island-hopping and burying your toes in the sand.
+You'll find temperatures are starting to climb, with the average high around 34 degrees Celsius, but precipitation is still low, at less than three centimeters.
 While Thailand's main island destinations are several hours away, there are still beaches you can visit on a quick day trip from Bangkok.
 Less than 90 minutes away from the capital, Bang Saen is a quiet beach getaway that offers a four-kilometer-long, palm-fringed coastline and great dining choices.
 If you're up for a longer drive, the town of Hua Hin, about 2.5 hours south of Bangkok, offers several beaches and lots of water sports.

-April: April in Thailand can only mean one thing: Songkran festivities.
+April: April is the hottest month in Bangkok.
+The average high is almost 35 degrees Celsius, so if extreme heat is a deterrent, April is not the best time to visit Bangkok.
+April in Thailand can only mean one thing: Songkran festivities.
 Songkran is the Thai New Year celebration, which officially happens between April 13-15th, but in reality extends to a full week.
 During this time, locals are off work, many shops and city buildings are closed, and Bangkok is the quietest and most deserted you'll ever see it.

 Songkran is a time for cleansing, both spiritually and physically (it's the equivalent to "spring cleaning" in Thai households), which also means massive water fights on the streets.
 As a tourist, you'll be a primary target, so if you're around during this time, expect to be hit with high-velocity water guns, buckets, and hoses several times a day as you walk around Bangkok.
 If you don't mind the "attacks" and are willing to stay out, there are plenty of street festivities, parades, and food stalls all over Bangkok to keep you entertained.
 Keep in mind that April is often the hottest month of the year in Bangkok, so be ready to schedule lots of air-conditioned indoor fun as well.

 May: Visakha Bucha is the holiest Buddhist celebration in Thailand, a day dedicated to celebrating the teachings of the Buddha.
 Since the holiday is based on the lunar calendar, the exact date of celebration varies from year to year-but keep in mind that on this day (and sometimes the day before and after), clubs, many restaurants, and even shops will be closed, and the city in general will be quieter, as silence and time for reflection are recommended.
 If you're planning on visiting one of Bangkok's temples on this day, you'll find lots of candles, incense burning, and other quiet celebrations taking place.
-May is a very humid month better spent indoors discovering museums and restaurants.
+May is a very humid month, with high temperatures and, with rainfall averaging about 22 centimeters in the month.
+It is better spent indoors discovering museums and restaurants.

 June: There's a lot of rain and no major festivals in Bangkok during the month of June, making it a good month for indoor fun, including visiting the covered Chatuchak market (Bangkok's biggest market with over 8,000 stalls) and the many temples around the city.